French defence minister says export potential of A400M huge

-SEVILLE (Reuters) - France’s defence minister said the export potential for EADS’s EAD.PAA A400M military transporter was “huge”, as the 20 billion euro ($27 billion) project started delivering aircraft to its founding nations after years of delays.
+SEVILLE, Sept 30 (Reuters) - France’s defence minister said the export potential for EADS’s A400M military transporter was “huge”, as the 20 billion euro ($27 billion) project started delivering aircraft to its founding nations after years of delays.

 “I can’t give you any figures but there is huge capacity for exports, the political and industrial winds are synchronized,” France’s defence minister Jean-Yves Le Drian told reporters on Monday at the sidelines of a ceremony to celebrate the first delivery of the A400M military transport plane.